Skip to Content

 If you need to get to bed early or don’t want to contend with the noise, stay a few blocks back at Main Street Station, California, Downtown Grand, or El Cortez.
 Kindly ask for a quieter room near the back of the property if staying right on the Fremont Street Experience.

 I recently stayed in a Superior Room in Downtown Grand’s new Gallery Tower.
-It was blissfully quiet, and a great option for those that need beauty sleep.
+It was blissfully quiet, and a great option for those who need beauty sleep.

 Check out my guide detailing the quietest hotel rooms on Fremont Street, where we steer you towards towers, room types, and views that provide a quieter stay.